 President’s PhD Scholarships

 The Department of Medicine is looking for talented students for the President’s PhD Scholarship.
-Please note that we do not support funding for overseas students applying to this scheme.
 For further information, please see the College website.

 Funding is often secured through Wellcome Trust or MRC DTP Fellowships.
 Further information about this funding (and specific projects studying under the supervision of Department of Medicine supervisors who have obtained funding) are advertised below.